 Is Dry Needling the same as Acupuncture?

 Yes and no. They both use the same type of needle.
 They both aim to reduce pain and resolve dysfunction.
 The dry needling Brisbane service is only used to treat pain.
 Our Acupuncture service is used to treat many other things as well.
+As an acupuncture technique, dry needling is available for Health Fund claims, including Medibank Private Members’ Choice.

 The technique of dry needling

-its part of the acupuncture practice as I was taught, however the theory behind it (outside of the acupuncture profession) is not the same.
+Dry needling technique is part of the acupuncture practice as I was taught, however the theory behind it (outside of the acupuncture profession) is not the same.
 Also the term ‘dry needling’ came about after treatments experimenting the use of injecting a substance into painful places (wet needling) was found to be no better than just using an empty needle.
 Most commonly today, dry needling aims to stimulate a trigger point or motor point within a dysfunctional muscle.

 - A trigger point is often described as an area of contraction within a muscle, causing pain or tenderness.